 Backstory and Context

 In a controversial move in 1968, the city decided to redevelop the neighborhood from a somewhat neglected and working class area into a higher end neighborhood.
 As a result, Angels Flight was dismantled in 1969.
 Luckily, it was kept in storage in anticipation of a possible future rebuilding and restoration.
-This is exactly what happened but it was reconstructed one block south to its current location in 1996 and has been in operation ever since.
+This is exactly what happened but it was reconstructed one block south to its current location in 1996.
+The counterbalanced cars are named Olivet and Sinai.

 McAvoy, Christy.
 "Angels Flight Railway."
 National Park Service - National Register of Historic Places Nomination Form.
 October 13, 2000. http://focus.nps.gov/GetAsset?assetID=85e2786a-1240-4b3e-8e84-7c92ea2c4558.